Fun Kids Science Quest-logo

 Description:

 Exploring the coolest and most incredible stuff in science, from way back when dinosaurs roamed the Earth to a future where humans live in space!
-The Fun Kids Science Weekly is hosted by Dan and is the perfect science podcast for kids and families everywhere.
+Fun Kids Science Quest is hosted by Dan and is the perfect science podcast for kids and families everywhere.
 Each week, you'll find episodes from series like Deep Space High, Age of the Dinosaurs and Professor Hallux.
 There's also a special guest, top experts answering all your science questions and Dangerous Dan - something scientific that’s also a little bit deadly!
 You can listen to Dan on Fun Kids (weekdays from 1pm) on DAB Digital Radio across the UK, on the free Fun Kids app and online at funkidslive.com Plus, when you become a Fun Kids Podcasts Plus subscriber, you get access to hundreds of episodes of the Fun Kids Science Weekly, but able to listen ad-free and get new episodes early!
 It's out of this world!
 Not only that you'll get similar benefits on over 30 Fun Kids podcasts plus you'll be safe in the knowledge that you're supporting Fun Kids in bringing high-quality, entertaining, and safe content for your family.
-Find out more at FunKidsLive.com/plus [CLAIM:VY36S2CH]
+Find out more at FunKidsLive.com/plus

 Language: